cyberway/cyberway.documentation/users/glossary.md

 ---

 ### Container
-an object created using a Docker image and containing all the necessary components for the operation of the application.
+An object created using a Docker image and containing all the necessary components for the operation of the application.
 The container is a secure platform for the operation of the application.

 ---